guchenghao/Notes-for-VR-Papers-and-HCI/SSP(Social signal processing)/Co-Located Human-Human Interaction Analysis using Nonverbal Cues_A Survey.md

 ## HAR (Human activity recognition)

 A **major limitation** is that HAR approaches do not consider the social context in which humans perform actions and therefore they do not understand what such actions mean.
-For example, a HAR approach canunderstand that a person touches his/her own face by reasoning on the spatial relation between hands, face, andbody parts.
+For example, a HAR approach can understand that a person touches his/her own face by reasoning on the spatial relation between hands, face, and body parts.

 ## Concepts of SSP

-SSP research integrates **social psychology** concepts into **Artificial Intelligence** (AI) and focuses on automatic detection, interpretation, and synthesis of social signals, nonverbal behavioral cues (e.g.,gestures, eye gaze, body posture, vocal characteristics, interpersonal distances, facial expressions) capable to conveysocially-relevant information.
+SSP research integrates **social psychology** concepts into **Artificial Intelligence** (AI) and focuses on automatic detection, interpretation, and synthesis of social signals, nonverbal behavioral cues (e.g.,gestures, eye gaze, body posture, vocal characteristics, interpersonal distances, facial expressions) capable to convey socially-relevant information.

 ![Inference of varios social and psychological phenomena](../Pictures%20and%20Graphs/the%20inference%20of%20various%20social%20and%20psychological%20phenomena.png)